 If the most exciting thing that happened to you this week was seeing the trailer for the next season of a British TV show you binged last summer, then it’s time to kick things up a notch.
 You need to add some intensity to your everyday life, but how?
 Replacing Alexa’s voice with Liam Neeson’s is one option, changing your alarm clock tone to the song from Requiem For A Dream is another.
 Joining an underground boxing club is probably your best bet, but if you’re wary of spending the night in the basement of a 7-Eleven while a man named Tiny wires your jaw shut, we’ve got another suggestion for you.
 Eat dinner at Sarma, a Mediterranean restaurant in Winter Hill with very intense food that will be the highlight of your week.

 At this point, you might be sick of small plates and overwhelmed by menus that are the size of a small town’s phone book.
 Those are understandable complaints, but they don’t apply at Sarma, even though it has both.
-The plates here are small for a reason - they’re each perfectly composed with what seems like 30 different ingredients, giving you what feels like a full meal after just a few bites.
-A single date becomes a self-contained feast - wrapped in venison with Turkish coffee, pistachio labne, and pomegranate.
-And instead of your typical mint and rice stuffed grape leaves, the ones here get scallops, mushrooms, and lemony egg sauce made with miso, and yuzu.
+The plates here are small for a reason—they’re each perfectly composed with what seems like 30 different ingredients, giving you what feels like a full meal after just a few bites.
+Instead of your typical mint and rice stuffed grape leaves, the ones here get scallops, mushrooms, and lemony egg sauce made with miso, and yuzu.
 Each dish is a clown car of ingredients (and there are no crying children in sight).

 Unfortunately, this place is so popular that getting in the door isn’t easy.
 Despite the fact that Sarma is hidden behind Somerville High School in a nondescript part of Winter Hill, the colorful dining room is packed every night and perpetually booked a week or two in advance.
 But if you can’t get a reservation, know that the bar opens up at 5pm, a half-hour earlier than the rest of the restaurant.
 You can’t order food right away, but you can enjoy a couple of drinks while the kitchen finishes their prep work in front of you, and then shift to dinner when they start serving at 5:30.